The movement from school to adult life is one of the most critical transition periods for all students, especially those with special needs.

 Planning and Progress

-• Transition planning is student-centred.
+- Transition planning is student-centred.
 It focuses on student and family goals and what supports are necessary for students to successfully and smoothly transition from school to adult life.

-• Students, parents, teachers, community agencies, community services and government
+- Students, parents, teachers, community agencies, community services and government

-• The Support Unit at J J Cahill MHS works closely with the Department of Education Regional staff as well as such organisations as National Disability Insurance Agency, Disability Services Australia, Fighting Chance, Windgap, NOVA and Centrelink, to ensure that all students are placed in appropriate and meaningful post-school training and employment.
+departments all work together to bring about the best possible outcomes for students whether it be for them to get a job if they have the appropriate skills or to access a program that caters to their individual needs once they have left school, fostering lifelong learners. - The Support Unit at J J Cahill MHS works closely with the Department of Education Regional staff as well as such organisations as National Disability Insurance Agency, Disability Services Australia, Fighting Chance, Windgap, NOVA and Centrelink, to ensure that all students are placed in appropriate and meaningful post-school training and employment.

 Year 7 and 8